Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Antiseptics and Hygiene

-Always shower immediately after training using an antiseptic soap or body wash to eliminate bacteria.
-Keep your nails trimmed short and clean, and wash your training gear (GI, rashguard, etc.) after each session.
+The first rule is always to have a shower after training with an antiseptic soap or body wash to wash off bacteria.
+Trim your nails short and clean; as for your training outfit (GI, rashguard etc. ) wash them after every training session.

-For any cuts or minor skin abrasions, clean the wound with a topical antiseptic containing chlorhexidine or povidone-iodine, then cover it with a sterile bandage until it heals to prevent infection.
+For any cuts or minor skin abrasations, wash the wound with a topical antiseptic solution, containing chlorhexidine or povidone iodine and dress the wound with a sterile bandage until it forms a scab.

 Recommendations